 Is it possible to use RGB fans without an RGB header?

-Yes.
+Yes, it’s possible.
 Even if you don’t connect to the RGB component, they will function as fans.
-The majority of RGB fans come with or require a controller to be plugged in so that they may be controlled via software.
+The majority of RGB fans come with or require a controller to be plugged in so that the software may control them.

 What does VDG on a motherboard stand for?

 The VDG is for motherboards from Gigabyte and Aorus that only have a three-pin connector.
-The 4 pin connector was used by all other manufacturers, and Gigabyte switched to it on more current boards.
+All other manufacturers used the four-pin connector and switched to Gigabyte on more current boards.

 Is it possible to use RGB fans with any motherboard?